element-hq/element-x-android/docs/_developer_onboarding.md

 The team is here to support you, feel free to ask anything to other developers.

-Also please feel to update this documentation, if incomplete/wrong/obsolete/etc.
+Also please feel free to update this documentation, if incomplete/wrong/obsolete/etc.

 **Thanks!**